The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee whose suggestions helped improve this paper.
 CS gratefully acknowledges the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (www.lrz.de) through project pr49zo, the Leibniz Gemeinschaft for funding this project through grant SAW-2012-AIP-5 129, and the TUPAC supercomputer of CONICET in Argentina, where we have run some of the simulations.
 CC acknowledges support from DFG Grant CH1188/2-1.
-GC and CC acknowledge partial support from ChETEC COST Action (CA16117), supported by COST (European Cooperation in Science and Technology).
+GC and CC acknowledge partial support from ChETEC COST Action (CA16117), supported by COST (European Cooperation in Science and Technology) and from the European Union (ChETEC-INFRA, project no. 101008324).